felixmpa/DesignPatterns/DesignPatterns/Creational/Singleton/README.md

 ﻿# Singleton

-Singleton is a cretonal design pattern that lets you ensure that a class has only on instance, while providing a global access point to this instance.
+Singleton is a cretional design pattern that lets you ensure that a class has only on instance, while providing a global access point to this instance.

 [Documentation](https://refactoring.guru/design-patterns)